[Download Latest CV]

-Professor Warwick McKibbin, AO, FASSA is Professor of Public Policy and Director of the Centre for Applied Macroeconomic Analysis (CAMA) in the Crawford School of Public Policy at the Australian National University (ANU).
-He is also Director of Policy Engagement, and ANU Node Leader, The ARC Centre of Excellence in Population Ageing Research (CEPAR).
+Professor Warwick McKibbin, AO, FASSA, is a Distinguished Professor of Economics and Public Policy and Director of the Centre for Applied Macroeconomic Analysis (CAMA) in the Crawford School of Public Policy at the Australian National University (ANU).
+He is also Director of Policy Engagement and ANU Node Leader at the ARC Centre of Excellence in Population Ageing Research (CEPAR).

-He is an ANU Public Policy Fellow; a Fellow of the Australian Academy of Social Sciences; a Distinguished Public Policy Fellow of the Economic Society of Australia; a Distinguished Fellow of the Asia and Pacific Policy Society; a non-resident Senior Fellow at the Brookings Institution in Washington D.C (where he is co-Director of the Climate and Energy Economics Project) and President of McKibbin Software Group Inc.
+He is a Fellow of the Australian Academy of Social Sciences, a Distinguished Public Policy Fellow of the Economic Society of Australia, a Distinguished Fellow of the Asia and Pacific Policy Society, a Research Fellow at the Centre for Economic Policy Research (London); a non-resident Senior Fellow at the Peterson Institute for International Economics and Director of Research at McKibbin Software Group Pty Ltd.

 Professor McKibbin is working with Roshen Fernando on modelling the impact of COVID-19 on the global economy with a focus on the individual economies in the G20 and particularly Australia.
 The core of this research is a global macroeconomic model with sectoral detail.
 The research integrates epidemiological scenarios at the global level with macroeconomic outcomes to provide policymakers real-time assessment of alternative policy strategies.

 - Applied Macroeconomics

 - Monetary Economics

 - Computational Economics